Managing requests for special or general leave without pay

 - Any other demonstrable matters which may affect the employer’s needs

-To recover an employee's time attending union meetings/business and for information on crediting branches for leave taken and receiving remittance cheques from the union, see Union Leave Recovery Process.
+To recover an employee's time attending union meetings/business, and for information on crediting branches for leave taken and receiving remittance cheques from the union, please review the Union leave recovery process.

 If an employee is returning from leave before originally anticipated, submit an Early Return to Work Form (IDIR restricted); it'll go directly to the HR and Payroll team.